 Speakeasy Ideas: Upward is designed to be relatable, relevant, and inspiring for employees of all levels of experience and all backgrounds.
 Speakeasy Ideas: Upward serves employees and employers by showing the indissoluble union that unites the self-interest of employees, the interest of the business that employs them, and the interests of the customers they serve.

 The whole theme of the Speakeasy Ideas: Upward Speakeasy Employee Video Training series encourages employees to feel good about being part of a business, because the work they are doing is productive, noble, and helps other people by creating value for them.
 The best way for employees to serve their own self-interests is by helping the business for which they work be as productive as possible.

-And as employees increase their own productivity and find ways to improve their efficiency at work, they are simultaneously helping to grow the business while becoming increasingly self-reliant and therefore better citizens.
+And as employees increase their own productivity and find ways to improve their efficiency at work, they are simultaneously helping to grow the business while becoming increasingly self-reliant.

-Productive, self-reliant citizens don’t feel entitled or expect things they’ve not earned or produced.
-More, productive and self-reliant citizens appreciate the freedom that makes success within a business possible.
+Productive, self-reliant citizens don’t feel entitled and expect things they’ve never earned or produced.
+Instead, they appreciate the freedom that makes success within a business possible.

 Additional Training Tools To Help Your Business

 Speakeasy Ideas: Upward video training comes with fun, interactive quizzing features.
 There are short quizzes at the end of each video to see how much employees are absorbing and learning.

 A quiz will appear after each video module, and a score of at least 80% is required before moving on to the next video module.
 In the case of someone getting less than 80%, they can see the questions they answered incorrectly and have an opportunity to try again.

 For any group purchase of multiple user licenses, an online dashboard is included.
 The dashboard allows one or more group leaders to monitor:

 - when group members register and begin the Upward course